 It can be the Posts, Pages, or Media sources.

-In the appeared window, you can manage the Posts search source attributes.
+Next, you will see a new popup open where you can manage the Posts search attributes.

 When you’re finished managing the Posts search source attributes, press Done to save your changes.

 The last step is to save the changes you made to the Default search engine.
-You can do that by pressing the Save Engines button at the top right corner of your SearchWP dashboard.
+You can do that by pressing the Save button in the top right corner of your SearchWP dashboard.

-Then, click the Rebuild Index button next to it.
+Next, you will need to click the Rebuild Index button next.
 It’ll make WordPress to reindex all your posts and check if they have any custom fields.

 After you’ve enabled ACF field search on your site, let’s test your new search.